56quarters/tunic/doc/source/usage.rst

     DEPLOY_OWNER = 'root:www'

-    # URLs do download artifacts from.
+    # URLs to download artifacts from.
 Notice that we don't
     # include version numbers in these URls.
 We'll use the
     # version specified as part of the deploy to build source
     # URLs below specific to our version.